Children and families

 These are activity clubs for blind and partially sighted children and young people aged between four and 16 years, under eight year olds must be supervised by an adult.
 There are 29 clubs across England and Wales and activities can include swimming, archery, skiing, horse riding and tenpin bowling.

-Our Action Activity Weeks offer a unique opportunity for children and young people to build their confidence and develop independence through a range of exciting indoor and outdoor activities.
+Our Action Activity Breaks offer a unique opportunity for children and young people to build their confidence and develop independence through a range of exciting indoor and outdoor activities.

-The weeks are designed for blind and partially sighted children and young people aged eight to 16 years, who attend mainstream schools and colleges in the UK.
-The Activity Weeks are supported and delivered in a safe and structured environment by qualified and experienced staff who are always on hand to offer guidance throughout the holiday.
+The breaks are designed for children and young people who are blind and partially sighted, aged eight to 16 years, who attend mainstream schools and colleges in the UK.
+The Activity Breaks are supported and delivered in a safe and structured environment by qualified and experienced staff who are always on hand to offer guidance throughout the holiday.
 The emphasis for the week is about trying new things, making friends and, of course, having fun!

 Where to get help